Mikaelemmmm/go-zero-looklook/doc/english/1、Development environment construction.md

 The project directory structure is as follows：

--  admin：Background code (integrated gin-vue-admin, acting as a large gateway to the background), the use of grpc and app under the rpc business interaction, background gin-vue-admin and go-zero code interaction in the banner function has an example to view, if you do not want the background, directly delete the entire folder admin, in the execution of a go mod tidy can
-- admin/web :  Backend web-side code, gin-vue-admin

 - app：All business code contains api, rpc and mq (message queue, delay queue, timed tasks)